vagfed/ocp-ppc-install/README.md

 `balancer` is the external load balancer that must be configured in advance to provide service to the OCP cluster.
 If it is not correctly configured, the installation will fail.

 The installation depends on internet access.
 If you need to specify an HTTP proxy, uncomment and update the `proxy` definition, together with all `http`, `https` and `noproxy` definitions (they all all mandatory).
-If you define a proxy server, OCP will route all outgoing traffing through the proxy: if you want to avoid proxy usage for an IP subnet ot DNS domain, provide noproxy information as shown in the example (see RedHat documentation for details).
+If you define a proxy server, OCP will route all outgoing traffing through the proxy: if you want to avoid proxy usage for an IP subnet or DNS domain, provide noproxy information as shown in the example (see RedHat documentation for details).

 Do not change `ocp_installer` variable unless you know what are you doing.